Gravitomagnetism and the significance of the curvature scalar invariants: Conclusion

 Motivated by the recent interest in the curvature invariants and their formal analogies with the invariants of the Maxwell tensor, in the context of the debate on the notions of ``intrinsic''/``extrinsic'' gravitomagnetism and their detection in solar system based experiments and astronomical observations, we thoroughly discussed in this work the invariants, their mathematical meaning and physical interpretation, and what they actually tell us about the motion of test particles.

 We started with a rigorous discussion of the algebraic meaning of the invariants.
-The quadratic invariants of the Maxwell tensor give conditions for the existence of observers for which one of the fields (magnetic or electric) vanishes; an explicit expression (Eq. (\ref{eq:explicitv})) for their velocities was derived.
-The curvature invariants are analogously related with conditions for the existence of observers for which the magnetic or electric parts of the curvature vanish.
-The expressions for their velocities were also obtained, which, for a special class of spacetimes (Petrov type D vacua, Eq. (\ref{eq:vGrav})), exhibit a strong formal analogy with the electromagnetic counterpart.
+The quadratic invariants of the Maxwell tensor give conditions for the existence of observers for which one of the fields (magnetic or electric) vanishes; an explicit expression {[}Eq. (\ref{eq:explicitv}){]} for their velocities

+{} was derived.
+The invariants of the Riemann tensor in vacuum, and of the Weyl tensor in general, are analogously related with conditions for the existence of observers for which the corresponding magnetic or electric parts vanish.
+The explicit expressions for the velocities of such observers were also obtained, which, for a special class of spacetimes {[}Petrov type D vacua, Eq. (\ref{eq:vGrav}){]}, exhibit a strong formal analogy with the electromagnetic counterpart.
 In the gravitational case, however, the quadratic invariants are not sufficient.
-For the Weyl tensor (thus also for the Riemann tensor, in vacuum), such conditions involve also the cubic invariants, and the invariants are even insufficient if a certain relation between them holds (see \eqref{eq:distinctII-D} and \eqref{eq:grav-PEPM1}-\eqref{eq:grav-PEPMcond} in Sec.\ \ref{sub:Rie-vac}).
-For the Riemann tensor in the presence of sources, no such conditions are even known.
+For the vacuum Riemann tensor (or the Weyl tensor in general) such conditions involve also the cubic invariants, and the invariants are even insufficient if a certain relation between them holds {[}see \eqref{eq:distinctII-D} and \eqref{eq:grav-PEPM1}-\eqref{eq:grav-PEPMcond} in Sec.\ \ref{sub:Rie-vac}{]}.
+For the Riemann tensor in the presence of sources, we have derived a set of conditions for the vanishing of $\HH_{\a\b}$, which involve moreover the scalar invariants of the Ricci tensor (whose algebraic classification is reformulated), and fully determined the corresponding observers.
+These are seen to consist of the intersection between the set of observers measuring a vanishing magnetic part of the Weyl tensor and the time-like eigenspace of the Ricci tensor.
+But here the curvature invariants do not suffice either, a fortiori.
 A consequence of this, concerning the proposal in the literature \cite{Gravitation and Inertia,Ciufolini LLR,KopeikinInv} of using the Chern-Pontryagin invariant $\star\mathbf{R}\cdot\mathbf{R}$ as a probe for intrinsic gravitomagnetism, is that even though its non-vanishing has a clear meaning, implying that $\mathbb{H}_{\alpha\beta}\ne0$ for all observers, the converse is not true, i.e., the condition $\star\mathbf{R}\cdot\mathbf{R}=0$ \emph{alone} does not have a special significance (it does not ensure that $\mathbb{H}_{\alpha\beta}=0$ for some observer, even in vacuum).
 Thus, even prior to physical considerations, one notes that such criteria are based on incomplete conditions.